gschmutz/stream-processing-workshop/05b-iot-data-ingestion-mqtt-to-kafka/README.md

 So into this folder we have to copy the artefacts of the Kafka connectors we want to use.

-Navigate into the `plugins/kafka-connect` folder
+Navigate into the `plugins/kafka-connect` folder (which is a sub-folder of the `docker` folder with the `docker-compose.yml` file.

 ```
 cd plugins/kafka-connect